-The ever-shifting Nerve Tower will continue to stand in this barren wasteland, its halls forever crawling with grotesque parodies of human delusion.
-While it was the Archangel whose distorted thoughts gave them their current form 38, 39 , these tortured creatures are virtually identical to their former human selves in the eyes of God - and therefore need not ever be corrected or eradicated.
-22, 69 Clones of Number 12 continue to be born, wander the wastelands alone, fight "Abnormals", and attempt to join with God.
+The ever-shifting Nerve Tower will continue to stand in this barren wasteland, its halls forever crawling with the grotesque remains of the human race.
+71 Clones of the protagonist continue to be born, wander the wastelands alone, fight "Grotesques", and attempt to join with the profane multiple divinity that is God.
 The distortion carries on.

 After the End